More App Info

 Pages

 Pages for iPad is the ultimate mobile word processor.
 Honestly, it's as great as anything you might encounter on a Mac or PC.
 And, with the iPad's 9.7-inch screen, users can fully interact with text and images when working on a document in Pages for iPad.
-As a student, I've used pages before to type up lecture notes, and it works like a charm.
-Formatting is quick and easy, and can be done either through selecting various preset styles, or through customization via a toolbar at the top of the application.
-Once you've added images (from the iPad's Photos app), you can drag them around with your finger to reposition them, or resize them by holding a corner and dragging out or in.
-If you want to review a document you've created, enter fullscreen mode and scroll through the .pages file in its entirety.
-And, once you're completely satisfied with the way your document has turned out, you can save it (as a Pages, Word, or PDF file), or email it within the application.
-Pages is available in the App Store for $9.99.
-While some might consider this price to be a little too high to purchase while on a student budget, I can assure you: Pages for iPad is worth it.
+While some might consider the price tag to be a little too high to purchase while on a student budget, I can assure you: Pages for iPad is worth it.

 Penultimate

 There are moments when you want to quickly jot something down, whether in a lecture, seminar, or simply out on the street, and you simply don't have the time to interact with the iPad's virtual keyboard and create a document (in Pages, for example).
 Thankfully, there's a quicker, more natural way for iPad owners to take notes using the tablet.
 The solution is called Penultimate.
-Penultimate allows users to write (or "draw") notes in a virtual notebook using their finger.
-A variety of different paper types (lined, squared, or plain) along with different pen colors mean your notebook can be as visually stunning, or as minimalistic as you like.
-Once you're done with a notebook, email it on within the app to a friend, or to your own computer.
+Penultimate allows users to write notes in a virtual notebook using their fingers.
+A variety of different paper types along with different pen colors mean your notebook can be as visually stunning or as minimalistic as you like.
+Once you're done with a notebook, email it within the app to a friend, or to your own computer.
 Or, if you have the time, you can type up the notes you've made using a word processing app, such as Pages for iPad.
 Penultimate is surprisingly easy to use, and writing with the app is a simple, elegant task.
 Users have the obvious benefit of being able to "draw" as well as write within Penultimate, making it an essential purchase for anybody - even college students.
-The next time your lecturer actually says something worthwhile, you'll be able to launch Penultimate and jot it down before your boring friends have managed to find a pen.
-It's available in the App Store now.

 by Appigo

 ToDo for iPad is undoubtedly the best task manager out there.
-With an intuitive design, and great UI, ToDo makes "getting things done" a breeze.
+With an intuitive design and great UI, ToDo makes getting things done a breeze.
 Did you remember to hand in that piece of coursework last week?
 Yes, you did - because ToDo for iPad reminded you.
-And, thank to "over the air sync" with iCal, you'll never be out of touch with the tasks you have to accomplish, whether you're at your iPad or Mac.
-The app also features "smart multitasking" (under iOS 4), and "live app badge updating."
-Furthermore, "reminder alerts" make sure you're never out of touch with appointments, social gatherings, seminars, lectures, and most importantly - deadlines.
+And, thanks to over the air sync with iCal, you'll never be out of touch with the tasks you have to accomplish, whether you're at your iPad or Mac.
+The app also features smart multitasking and live app badge updating.
+Furthermore, reminder alerts make sure you're never out of touch with appointments, social gatherings, seminars, lectures, and most importantly - deadlines.
 Essentially, ToDo for iPad is the app you need to get you through college in one piece.

 by Blackboard Inc.